 When Sharon Neiss Arbess arrived in to my office for a consultation, she wasn’t looking to write another book … she was looking for a way to support you, your mental health, and your emotional intelligence.
-At the time, I had also started working with David Newton, who had over three decades of working in fitness and wellness and teaches movement.

 When Sharon expressed that she wanted to write stories and help youth, I knew that I had to connect them.
-Most of us love to learn in “chunks” or “tidbits” and so Sharon, David, and I decided to pair short stories that would make you nod your head and feel seen and heard with simple and functional movements to stack into your daily life.
+Most of us love to learn in “chunks” or “tidbits” and so Sharon and I decided to pair short stories that would make you nod your head and feel seen and heard with simple and functional movements to stack into your daily life.
 It’s a book that you now hold in your hands … and it’s something that we all wish we had at your age.

 I believe that everyone is their own best expert – that means you are your best expert and know what’s best for you.
 However, when we have conversations with other good humans (who have open minds and open hearts), we can learn so much.
 In the spirit of this, we decided to include advice from many others who care about you too – this isn’t a book with one voice.
 What I didn’t realize until reading through all of the submissions from our “mentors” was that so many of us “older adults” wish they had been weirder, bolder, stronger, and louder themselves … less concerned about what others thought.
-Perhaps this is the biggest lesson for me that I have received from being part of this book with Sharon and David … the understanding that hindsight for most on the other side of youth wish they had been more of themselves at your age.
+Perhaps this is the biggest lesson for me that I have received from being part of this book with Sharon … the understanding that hindsight for most on the other side of youth wish they had been more of themselves at your age.
 I certainly know I would have!

-As you read Sharon’s short stories and learn and practice David’s rituals, remember that the challenge or struggle might just have the answer for you to thrive.
+As you read Sharon’s short stories and learn and practice the rituals, remember that the challenge or struggle might just have the answer for you to thrive.
 Hold that thought.
 It is an important truth.
 Once you learn it, your world will change.
 So many of our personal issues (and world issues) come from us abandoning ourselves.
 Stick with yourself, you’re worth it.

 We look forward to you making the commitment to Get Up.
 It’s starts with your first step (reading this and getting a copy of the book) and not losing touch with how important that is!
 There are a lot of people that poured their hearts and souls into this book and are cheering you on!